 There are a number of different ways to get from A to B. A good simulation offers players the space to experiment with different options, to alter their behavior and to experience the effects of their actions.
 This is learning through experience: both respectful and effective.
 The effect is magnified when participants are involved in this together.
 They experience the effects of the sum total of individual decisions and behavior.

 Recently I took a look at an extremely detailed simulation of a large organization.
 A gorgeous reflection of reality.
 Thousands of variables were gaily dancing around.
 I can only stand and gaze in admiration.
-However, as a really applicable tool for learning and change, something important was missing: focus.
+However, as an applicable tool for learning and change, something important was missing: focus.

 Players take a long time to understand complexity like that and don’t zoom in straight away to the relevant parts of the simulation.
-It is better to speed up making appropriate choices early in the development process, whereby the simulation is a simplified version of reality, which in turn directs the attention to the relevant parts of the system, namely the things that the participants themselves are able to influence in some way.
+It is better to speed up making appropriate choices early in the development process, whereby the simulation is a simplified version of reality, which, in turn directs the attention to the relevant parts of the system, namely the things that the participants themselves can influence in some way.

 4. Systems Thinking